Last Updated on

-Location: Just after the 7-11 on the right walking from Sunrise Beach towards Pattaya Beach.
+Location: The Google Maps location is NOT correct!
+The correct location is just after the 7-11 on the right walking from Sunrise Beach towards Pattaya Beach.

 Walking towards Sunrise Beach nearly at the end of Walking Street, there is no way to miss this place, thanks to one particularly eccentric pizza chef and his nonstop pizza-chanting mantra.
 Slices are pretty big for 100 baht, and are about half the size of what you see above.
 Check out southern Thailand’s most famous pizza mascot for yourself:

 Location: Directly across from the Red N’ Yellow Food Stand listed above.